iongpt/LLM-for-Whatsapp/README.md

 ## Getting Started

+### Use released binaries

+Easiest way to start is to [download binaries](https://github.com/iongpt/LLM-for-Whatsapp/releases/latest) for your OS

+### Build from sources

+Or you can build from sources followint those steps

 ### Prerequisites
 Before you can run or build LLM for WhatsApp, ensure you have the following installed:
 - Node.js